ivos/specalive/blueprint/examples/SalesSystem.md

 > - Both forms and tables can be either **editable** or **read-only**.
 > - Forms and tables are specified as `list items` with leading keywords
 > `EditForm`, `ReadOnlyForm`, `EditTable` and `ReadOnlyTable`.
-> - Forms and tables can be nested as required.
+> - Forms and tables can be nested within other form.
 > Composition of forms and tables is expressed by embedding `lists`.
 > - Forms / tables contain **fields** / **columns** and **buttons**.
 > These are specified as plain `list items` (with no leading keyword)